tri3h/webserver/README.md

 <summary>Server part</summary>

 The file **Server.hs** gets a user request, considers a path and a method within a request and then calls a requested function from one of the server part files.
 These files are found in the folder */src*.
 Each of these functions gets a query and, if necessary, a body of request from the **Server.hs**.
 Then they try to parse these data using functions from **Utility.hs** and then check if all needed data are presented.
-If not, they give a negative answer to user.
-Otherwise they call functons from *Handler part* and give an answer to user according to results.
+If not, they give a negative answer to a user.
+Otherwise they call functons from *Handler part* or *Database part* and give an answer to a user according to results.
 </details>

 <details>
 <summary>Handler part</summary>

 Files from this part are in the folder */Handler*.
-These files contain the main logic of the project.
 They get data from the server part and perform actions with a help of *Database part*, then return results to the server part.
 </details>

 <details>